-The Surface Book 2, then, takes this same design and modernizes it ever so slightly to appease critics.
-The aforementioned hinge, for example, is now a lot more robust.
-There’s also the fact that there’s a 15-inch Surface Book 2 variant now in addition to the classic and more compact 13.5-inch design.
-Both aim to be the end-all and be-all laptop that suitably replaces all of your other devices, but does the 15-inch model here succeed?
+Similarly, the Surface Book 2 takes its predecessor’s design and modernizes it ever so slightly to make the critics happy.
+The hinge mentioned above, for instance, is now a lot more solid.
+Then add the new 15-inch Surface Book 2 variant on top of the classic and compact 13.5-inch design.
+They’d both like to be the be-all and end-all laptop that replaces all of your other devices, but does the new 15-inch model succeed?

 The short answer is yes, but at a cost that will send fledgling creative types reeling.

 Here is the configuration for the Microsoft Surface Book 2 (15-inch) configuration sent to TechRadar for review:

 CPU: 1.9GHz Intel Core i7-8650U (quad-core, 8MB cache, up to 4.2GHz with Turbo Boost)